pluginsGLPI/ocsinventoryng/README.md

 * English

-This plugin allows you to synchronize with GLPI inventory solution OCS Inventory NG.
+This plugin allows you to synchronize with GLPI inventory solution OCS Inventory NG (http://www.ocsinventory-ng.org/fr/).

 It's intended to replace native mode OCS of GLPI and use the plugin massocsimport functionalities to provide better compatibility and expandability with OCS.